billforward/bf-ruby/README.md

 Until [commit 1ca55](https://github.com/billforward/bf-ruby/tree/1ca55ca8d361130c935df68e3b6496611221938a), [version 1.2016.117](https://rubygems.org/gems/bill_forward/versions/1.2016.117), the SDK targeted Ruby 1.8.7.

 As of [version 2.2016.209](https://rubygems.org/gems/bill_forward/versions/2.2016.209): the SDK targets Ruby 2.3.1.
-There is a possibility that it is compatible with Rubies as old as 1.9.3.
+There is a possibility that it is still compatible with Rubies as old as 1.9.3.

 ## Installation
 ### From Git